JakeTotland/star-site/README.md

 ### ***Uploading Changes***

-The following command "adds" the current directory (signified by the single period) to a list of objects that will be used later.
-This keeps track of all changes you've made within this directory (adding files, deleting files, editing files, etc.)
+The following command "adds" everything in this repository (directory's contents) to a list of objects that will be used later.
+This keeps track of all changes you've made within this directory (adding files, deleting files, editing files, etc.) The asterisk is a common symbol used to mean "all" or "everything" in software jargon.

 ```
-git add .
+git add *
 ```

 Next, this command "commits" the list of objects that you just selected to your local repo, solidifying them as the most recent version.
 You should write a descriptive update message in your command (do include the quoatation marks) instead of just writing *message here*.